Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/05.Advanced/Practical/Session04/README-Networking-and-Virtualization-in-Linux.md

 **Note**: The following configurations must be added to the `/etc/network/interfaces` file on each machine to ensure they can see each other.

+**Note**: The following configurations must be added to the `/etc/network/interfaces` file on each machine to ensure they can see each other.

+### In Case of Two Machines:

 **Machine 1:**
 ```sh
 auto lo eth0